vbotka/ansible-config-light/docs/source/guide.rst

 The role installs packages, creates and configures files, services, and handlers.
 This provides a simple, but flexible framework to apply basic Ansible modules.
-Substantial part of the control-flow will be determined by the structure of the data.
+A substantial part of the control-flow will be determined by the structure of the data.
 Some attributes of the dictionaries trigger Ansible modules to modify configuration files, configure services and create handlers.